Dragonado/Dragonado/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=dragonado&label=Profile%20views&color=0e75b6&style=flat" alt="dragonado" /> </p>

-- 🔭 I am one of the lead maintainers of [Codepal](https://marketplace.visualstudio.com/items?itemName=IEEE-NITK.codepal), a VSCode extension used by **2000+** competitive programmers around the world.
+- 🔭 I am one of the lead maintainers of [CodePal](https://marketplace.visualstudio.com/items?itemName=IEEE-NITK.codepal), a VSCode extension used by **2000+** competitive programmers around the world.

+- I myself am an avid competitve programmer.
+My achievements include reaching a title of **Candidate Master** on CodeForces and being selected for **ICPC 2021 Asia West** continent finals.
+I have also set several problems for many reputed CP platforms.
+You can check them [here](https://github.com/Dragonado/my_CP_problems).

 - 💻 I interned at **Google** in the summer of 2022, and am open for any opportunities.